Wisp Unification Theory

 What is gravity?

-The presence of matter in the ether causes it to stretch (due to stretching of its bonding forces) and the ether reacts by putting the squeeze back on matter.
+The presence of matter in the ether causes displacement of ether, which results in a reactive force from the ether putting a squeeze back on matter.
 It's like stretching an elastic band into a circle.
 It develops circular tension force, which in turn produces an inward acting radial compression force.
+Imaging you are entering a crowded room and there is no room for you.
+You force your way in and you feel you are getting squashed by the people around you.
+Similarly, this is what creates the circular tension in the ether, and ultimately creates the gravitational force.

-The key to understanding how gravity works is in understanding how the radial compression force acts on the surface of the zero-state sphere (empty hole) at the centre of the matter-fractal.
+The key to understanding how gravity works is in understanding how the radial compression force acts on the upper surface of the zero-state sphere (empty hole) at the centre of the matter-fractal.
 This ensures that gravity obeys an inverse square law and not an inverse cube law that would otherwise result.
 The radial compression force acting down on the upper surface of the matter-fractal's zero-state sphere causes the gravitational effect.
+The lower surface does not have a reactive force directed up as the radial compression forces are vectored downwards.

 Does dark matter exist?

-No. Dark matter is not a physical thing, i.e., it's not a form of exotic matter, it's a gravitational effect caused by rotating ether (wisp space).
+No. Dark matter is not a physical thing, i.e., it's not a form of exotic matter, it's a gravitational effect caused by rotating ether (wisp space), which stretches ether bonds, magnifying the gravitational effect.
 Wisp space rotates about spinning black holes at the centres of galaxies.
 And any mass that rotates causes the surrounding wisp space to rotate (it’s a requirement of the physical law – conservation of angular momentum – that the surrounding ether rotates, because matter is holes in the ether).
 Rotation magnifies the variation in density of across particles (matter-fractals) in wisp space.
 This density variation is present in non-rotating space and may be partly responsible for the pioneers' orbital discrepancies, see figure 5.11.
 Additional ether rotation caused by the Sun’s spin will amplify the effect.

 This effect has recently been detected around the spinning Earth.
 It is likely the extra gravitational pull is a combination of ether density variation distorting the satellites’ matter-fractals and ether rotation due to the Earth’s spin amplifying the effect, see